Menduh Zavalani: Years in Monastir and the political background

 Eventually, in November 1905, six Albanian political activists established in Monastir the Secret Committee for the Liberation of Albania, a revolutionary political organization, that would soon lead the Albanian national movement, including the first organized armed bands in the south.
 Among its leaders were Bajo Topulli, Fehim Zavalani, a prominent intellectual and older cousin of Menduh, and Gjergj Qiriazi (George Kyrias), an Albanian influential writer and Protestant, that was appointed leader of the Committee.
 Menduh Zavalani became a member of the secret organization and would devote his commitment to its cause beside following the studies.
 In this period he met with Spiro Bellkameni and Sadik Zharri who were already leading their revolutionary bands and with whom he would cooperate more in the future.

 In the years 1906–1907 there were attempts for an Albanian-Greek cooperation.
-The Greek professor Neoklis Kazazis negotiated with the future PM of Albania, Ismail Qemali and both established the short-lived "Greek-Albanian League".
+The Greek professor Neoklis Kazazis negotiated with the future PM of Albania, Ismail Kemal and both established the short-lived "Greek-Albanian League".
 In April 1907 a manifesto was published in Athens under this League, declaring equal principles for both nations.
-But the Greek pretension over south Albania (North Epirus) made Qemali withdraw from the alliance.
+But the Greek pretension over south Albania (North Epirus) made Kemal withdraw from the alliance.
 While in March 1907 the Bulgarian Minister of Interior Genadiev met with Bajo Topulli in Sofia for a possible alliance between the Bulgarian and Albanian armed bands that would include the Vlach (Aromanian) community, too.
 The proposal was refused by Bajo and a large part of Albanian nationalists, fearing the Bulgarian irredentism.